Monday, June 30, 2008

 To my readers:

-Since there are products and services available to the readers of "American Ranger", I want to make sure that anyone who does business with my advertisers understands my commitment to the privacy of their personal information.
+There are a few products available to the readers of "American Ranger".
+I want to make sure that anyone who does business with my advertisers understands my commitment to the privacy of their personal information.
 We have only selected advertisers who also have that commitment.
 Naturally, if you have any questions at any time, you may contact that advertiser directly or you may send me an email.
 Thanks again for checking out "American Ranger".

 Charles M. Grist